paulwwstorm/uploads/README.md

 I didn't find any good options on Amazon.
 What I am looking for is:

 - Something leather, or faux leather, or a nice fabric would be fine.
 Something that looks and feels nice and will hold up.
 - Something low-profile.
-I would really prefer no zippers (makes the writing experience terrible!), not toom many pockets or folders.
+I would really prefer no zippers (makes the writing experience terrible!), not too many pockets or folders.
 This is for holding paper and writing in (I saw one with a calculator built in which is ridiculous for several reasons)
 - Someting bigish A5 or A4 should do the trick

 Ring number shouldn't matter, I think three or six are both fine.